Captain Planet and the Planeteers: Conception

-According to Barbara Pyle, the inspiration for the five Planeteers came from real people that she met during the show's pre-production, in 1989.
-The character "Gi" was inspired by Malaysian environmental activist Chee Yoke Ling of Sahabat Alam Malaysia, while Ma-Ti was inspired on Paulinho Paiakan.
-Wheeler was said by Pyle to be based on her own father.
-She reported on making him the most environmentally unaware based on the view she had of the attitudes displayed by the US at the 1992 Rio Earth Summit.
+According to Barbara Pyle, the inspiration for the five Planeteers came from real people that she met during the show's pre-production in 1989.
+Gi was inspired by Malaysian environmental activist Chee Yoke Ling of Sahabat Alam Malaysia, while Ma-Ti was inspired by Paulinho Paiakan.
+She also stated that Wheeler was based on her father, and made him to be environmentally unaware based on the view she had of the attitudes displayed by the United States at the 1992 Rio Earth Summit.
 Kwame was inspired by the survivors of the Rhodesian Bush War.
-In a September 2012 interview with Barbara Pyle and co-developer Nicholas Boxer, it was stated that the Hope Island was located near the Bahamas.
+In a September 2012 interview with Barbara Pyle and co-developer Nicholas Boxer, it was stated that Hope Island was located near the Bahamas.

 DIC history (1990–1992)

-The original series was the second longest running US-cartoon of the 1990s, producing 113 episodes.
-It lasted for three seasons under the name Captain Planet and the Planeteers (produced by TBS Productions and DiC).
+The original series, produced by TBS Productions and DiC, was the second longest running US-cartoon of the 1990s, with three seasons and 65 episodes under the name Captain Planet and the Planeteers.

-The show's intro theme was composed by Tom Worrall.
-The ending theme (maintained by both DIC and Hanna-Barbera's versions) is considered one of the most memorable parts of the series due to its catchy main chorus and rock track ("Captain Planet, he's our hero, gonna take pollution down to zero").
-Its lyrics were written by show producer Nick Boxer and is performed by Murray McFadden and Timothy Mulhollan.
-During the end credits, James Coburn, in character as Looten Plunder, utters the line "You'll pay for this, Captain Planet.".
-This is then followed by a rap from the voice actors of the Planeteers.
-It is akin to New Kids on the Block's "Step By Step".
+The show's theme song was composed by Tom Worrall, with lyrics written by show producer Nick Boxer, and performed by Murray McFadden and Timothy Mulhollan.